Hjdskes/hjdskes.github.io/content/blog/gsoc-part-7.md

 [here][resolution-pr].
 Hopefully it will be merged early next week, so that I can start on the next page.

 This blog post is part of a series.
-You can read the previous part [here](/blog/gsoc-part-6).
+You can read the next part about the LED stack page [here](/blog/gsoc-part-8) or the previous part [here](/blog/gsoc-part-6).

 [gtkapplication]: https://github.com/libratbag/piper/pull/24